 What area do you cover?

-We will generally assess anyone who can access our services at the Millfields, Plymouth.
+We will generally assess anyone who can access our services at Cattedown Road, Plymouth.
 However, there may be circumstances where more appropriate support is available elsewhere.

 How will I know that what you offer is best for me?

 The short answer is you don’t until you have tried it.
 We offer therapy provided by highly qualified, trained and experienced specialist counsellors.
 Our counsellors are accredited with either BACP (British Association of Counsellors and Psychotherapists) and/or UKCP (UK Council of Psychotherapists).
 They work in an integrative way, and will respond to your individual needs.

 Can I bring someone with me for support?